ExplainDev/kmdr-cli/README.md

 When the `Enter your command:` prompt is returned, enter the command you would like explained and hit the `Enter` key.

-kmdr will return `Syntax Highlighting` to assist you in differentiating parts of the command followed by the explanation of each of these parts.
+kmdr will return syntax highlighting to assist you in differentiating parts of the command followed by the explanation of each of these parts.

 An example explanation of `git commit -am "Initial commit"` can be seen below.